CristianoSartini/E-bike/README.md

 In the case of the image above:
 ![371481220-930ca52b-61d9-44a3-8a19-fb949faff6c1](https://github.com/user-attachments/assets/987feb12-8a21-40ff-8ba1-4a2032ee13bf)

 Although the linear optimization solution has been applied to a specific case study, characterized by an arbitrary selection of POI positions, number of POIs, energy consumption between consecutive nodes and deviations, maximum energy consumption between consecutive charging stations, and the cost of installing a charging station at each site, the framework can be easily adapted to any type of available data.
 Furthermore, additional interesting constraints can be incorporated into the problem.
-For instance, a hierarchical order of preference between the POIs could be introduced as a new practical constraint, in order to better meet the needs of travelers. <br>
+For instance, a hierarchical order of preference between the POIs could be introduced as a new practical constraint, in order to better meet the needs of travelers.

 s and t, as said before, are the dynamic extremes of the path for which we want to find the optimal solution.
 These can be modified to test the model on different paths, and furthermore, nodes can be added/removed, consumption and installation costs can be adjusted directly from the data shown below, and the code will continue to return the optimal solution.
 ```python
 #data PROBLEM